olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Project_Management_Log.md

 - This markdown document describes the project management of the team for the Spring term.
 It is a continuing version of the Autumn term which has been illustrated in the [MVP Project Management Log](Final_Report/MVP/MVP_Project_Management_Log.md).

 ## Project management discussion
+- Team_01 has 7 team members who have been woring collaboratively since the beginning of the academic year.
+The team members have not ever met during the academic year.
+Because of the covid-19 pendamic,They were relying on only the virtual tools in order to communicate with each other.
+It has been a challneging year for all the team members.
+However, the team has successfully managed to undertake the project resulting in a satisfactory outcome.
+-

 ## Sprint Burndown Charts
 - Below are three screen shots of the Burndown-Charts of three sprints.
 These three sprints were created and completed in the Spring term.